bshack/white-label/README.md

 ### CSS

-This project uses SCSS for the CSS compliation.
+This project uses SCSS for the CSS compilation.

 #### Directory Structure